Alex Kirilloff Player Props: Twins vs. Red Sox

 - Kirilloff is batting .264 with seven doubles, four home runs and 19 walks.

-- In 60.0% of his games this season (24 of 40), Kirilloff has picked up at least one hit, and in eight of those games (20.0%) he recorded more than one.

-- Looking at the 40 games he has played this season, he's went deep in three of them (7.5%), and in 2.7% of his trips to the dish.
+- He has gone deep in three games this season (7.3%), homering in 2.6% of his trips to the dish.

-- Kirilloff has driven in a run in 11 games this year (27.5%), including two games with multiple runs batted in.
+- In 11 games this year (26.8%), Kirilloff has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.